 Antivehicle mines, also called antitank mines, are designed to destroy or disable vehicles.
 They contain more explosives than antipersonnel mines and often require more pressure or weight on top of them to detonate.
 Antipersonnel mines are banned under the Mine Ban Treaty but antivehicle mines (unless they have sensitive fuzes and function like antipersonnel mines) are not.

 In recent years, greater attention has been paid to the extensive use of improvised mines, primarily by non-state armed groups.
 These improvised landmines are often referred to as improvised explosive devices (IEDs) or booby-traps.
 However, most are exploded by the presence, proximity, or contact of a person and therefore meet the definition of an antipersonnel mine contained in the Mine Ban Treaty and are prohibited regardless of whether they were fabricated in a factory or elsewhere.

-As of November 2017, 57 states and four other areas were confirmed to be mine-affected.
+As of November 2018, 56 states and four other areas have an identified threat of antipersonnel mine contamination.
 There is no credible estimate of the total number of mines in the ground worldwide, however the impact of mines can be measured in several ways, including totaling the amount of land that is unusable due to contamination or gathering data about the number of people killed or injured by mines.

 (Last updated based on Landmine Monitor 2018.)